$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Sigmoid and reconstruction of the scalar field potential

-\textit{Sigmoid $\Lambda_{\rm s}(a)$ and reconstruction of the scalar field potential} -- We now explore an alternative approach to constructing a smooth $\Lambda_{\rm s}$CDM.
-Instead of deriving $\Lambda_{\rm s}(\phi)$ from a potential, we directly implement a smooth one as a function of scale $a$ (or redshift $z$), corresponding to the introduction of the Hubble function, given that the behavior of the matter sector is established.
+We now explore an alternative approach to constructing a smooth $\Lambda_{\rm s}$CDM.
+Instead of deriving $\Lambda_{\rm s}(\phi)$ from a potential, we directly implement a smooth one as a function of scale factor $a$ (or redshift $z$), equivalently specifying the Hubble function $H(a)$, given that the behaviour of the matter sector is established.
 With the matter sector fixed, the dynamics of $\rho_\phi(a)$ are also automatically defined.
 Knowing $H(a)$, which yields the desired $\Lambda_{\rm s}(a)$, enables us to immediately determine the background and coefficients of the perturbation equations~\eqref{eqn:dotphi} without the need for integration.
-For instance, by utilizing a well-known smooth approximation of the signum function (${\rm sgn}\,x\approx\tanh{kx}$, for constant $k>1$), from \cref{eq:ssdeff}, we define (with scaling):
+For instance, by utilising a well-known smooth approximation of the signum function (${\rm sgn}\,x\approx\tanh kx$, for constant $k>1$), $\Lambda_{\rm s}\equiv\Lambda_{\rm s0}\,{\rm sgn}[a-a_\dagger]$, we define (with scaling):